AndrewGarv/SeverlessGameBot/README.md

 # SeverlessGameBot
  This is a severless bot made using AWS.
 It simulates ordering video games and consoles from 3 different stores https://consoleorderbot.s3.ca-central-1.amazonaws.com/index.html

+The bot can be located at the bottom right of the page
 ## How to use
 Tell the bot that you would like to buy a game.
 It will then ask which console you would like to buy.
 Your options are
 - Nintendo Switch